raygj/consul-content/kubernetes/consul-minikube/readme.md

 - visit the UI by hitting the URL listed in the target port for `consul-ui`
 	- depending on your environment their may be a firewall, security group, or other connectivity adjustment required
+	- on AWS you will need to change the URL to match your public IP address

 #### exec into Consul pod